scolladon/sfdx-git-delta/README.md

 Because this plugin is not signed, you will get a warning saying that "This plugin is not digitally signed and its authenticity cannot be verified".
 This is expected, and you will have to answer `y` (yes) to proceed with the installation.

-If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image.
-Here is an example of a Dockerfile including the SGD plugin: https://github.com/mehdisfdc/sfdx-cli-gitlab
+If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image (such as in [this example](https://github.com/mehdisfdc/sfdx-cli-gitlab)).

 ⚠️ The Salesforce CLI plugin is now the only supported way to install SGD.
-There used to be another way to install it directly through yarn or npm.
+There used to be another way to install it using yarn or npm.
 The legacy `sgd` command is now deprecated and decommissioned.

-### Prerequisites

-Git command line is required on the system where the command line is running.

-**Node v14.6.0 or above is required**.
-To make sure that the Salesforce CLI is using the expected node version for SGD, run `sfdx --version` before attempting to install the SGD plugin: if you see a node version below v14.6.0 in the output, you'll need to fix it first.
-If you encounter this issue while having installed the correct version of node on your system, try to [install the Salesforce CLI via npm](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm) (`npm install sfdx-cli --global`) rather than with another installer.

 ## How to use it?